 Whenever an accident occurs at any type of workplace – whether a factory, a construction site or an amusement park – it is generally possible to file a claim for workers’ compensation benefits.
 Injured parties need not prove fault on the part of an employer to recover benefits.
 However, the amount that may be obtained is most often lower than may be available by filing a civil lawsuit.
 But, the situations where injured employees may file civil complaints for on-the-job injuries are typically limited to situations where someone other than the injured employee and/or his/her employer is at partially fault.
 Identifying such situations requires consultation with an attorney.
 If you or a loved one has been injured while at work, an experienced workers’ compensation lawyer can help explain your options and ensure the best possible outcome in your matter.

-For more information or to discuss your matter, please contact the experienced Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information or to discuss your matter, please contact the experienced Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.